rtlee9/rtlee9.github.io/UAT/Neighborhood_by_neighborhood.md

 |Greenwich Village |1.7                |419,599        |718,556        |

-### Most / least diverse
+### Most / least diverse {#diversity}
 * __Definition:__ [Shannon diversity index](http://www.itl.nist.gov/div898/software/dataplot/refman2/auxillar/shannon.htm)
 * __Scope:__ Manhattan dropoffs, all non-missing pickup locations
 * __Most diverse:__ Chinatown dropoffs
 * __Least diverse:__ Carnegie Hill dropoffs

 The Shannon diversity index gives weight to both the abundance and evenness of pickup neighborhoods for any given dropoff neighborhood.
-The top three pickup neighborhoods for Carnegie Hill dropoffs account for 71% of volume (unsurprisingly 41% is from the Upper East Side) but the top three pickup neighborhoods for Chinatown droppoffs only account for 30% of volume.
+The top three pickup neighborhoods for Carnegie Hill dropoffs account for 71% of its volume (unsurprisingly 41% is from the Upper East Side) but the top three pickup neighborhoods for Chinatown droppoffs only account for 30% of its volume.

 ##### Figure 6: Diversity of dropoffs by neighborhood
 <iframe srcdoc=' &lt;!doctype HTML&gt;